 Feeding

 In the canine world, dietary requirements change as dogs grow from puppyhood to adulthood.
-When they transition into their senior years, they are nutritional needs also change.
+When they transition into their senior years, their nutritional needs also change.
 Always consult your vet for recommendations on how best to feed your Morkie.
 You should know that there are variations among individual dogs.
 They may include energy, weight, and health.
 Your veterinarian can help you make specific recommendations for your dog.

 Morkie Poo Food Recommendations: Best Hypoallergenic Dog Foods and Best Dog Food with Vitamins and Minerals.